Altnur/kiw-public-docs/README.md

 This game is my own personal idea of the ideal 2d rpg game, so I want to include everything I can.

+## Lore and content

+Everything regarding the lore, and the content of the game, is [here](./lore/index.md)

 ## Stages

 The game development will be splitted in phases or stages, in a way that will be released in small or big updates.